sgalizia/sa-2018-landing-page/P05-Grouping-Elements/content.md

 ## Grouping our Elements

-Let's go ahead and start grouping the HTML elements in `index.html` into thier respective `<div>` tags.
+Let's go ahead and start grouping the HTML elements in `index.html` into their respective `<div>` tags.

 > [challenge]
 >